 While we were chatting we were served some Miss Saigon inspired canapes.
-All the food that were were to sample was inspired by the musical and the chefs at the Hippodrome design the menus to compliment each show.
+All the food that were were to sample was inspired by the musical and the chefs at the Hippodrome design the menus to complement each show.
 The goats cheese and caramelised onion bruschetta were delicious.

-We were then taken up stairs to the Circle restaurant were we were served taster portions of each of the dishes on The Miss Saigon menu.
+We were then taken upstairs to the Circle restaurant were we were served taster portions of each of the dishes on The Miss Saigon menu.
 Each course was named after a part of a musical production.

 ‘Act I’ was: